Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

-Several weeks before the permit expiration date, a renewal notice will be mailed to the address on the record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your permit, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, will be sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

 An active permit must be renewed in DELPROS every two years before the expiration date.
 During renewal, you are asked to attest that you have completed the required continuing professional education (CPE).
 You must complete at least 20 hours of CPE each year of the reporting period for a total of 40 for the two-year period.
 For complete information on CPE requirements, see the Continuing Education and Audit Information webpage and the following sections in the Board’s Rules and Regulations:

 After the renewal, a percentage of licensees, with the exception of firms, are randomly selected for audit of their CPE.